rajeshsharma88/TST-Technology-Final/README.md

 2.  **Enter Credentials:**
     - **Username:** `admin`
     - **Password:** `password`
 3.  **Access Dashboard:** Upon successful login, you will be redirected to the admin dashboard.
+From here, you can manage products.

 ## File Structure